 This is often necessary for matches where one team is the clear favourite.
 If you were simply to bet on them winning, the odds would likely be relatively low.
+Instead, here is how betting odds work for point spread.
 By giving a point spread, or a handicap to the underdog, the bookie can offer better odds to the punter.
 In other words, a point spread can even out the odds.

 The point spread bet for Team B will be +4.5, which means that the point difference must be four or less.
 It doesn’t matter if Team B loses, because as long as they lose by four points or less, you will win the bet.

 Additionally, you might see spread bets without decimals.
 However, without the decimals, a push bet is likely.
 That’s because if the spread bet were -4 and the team ended up winning by exactly four points, a push occurs, and the bet becomes void.
 You end up getting your stake back, of course.

 This is why best online bookies and punters prefer to use decimal points for point spread bets because they eliminate the chance of a push occurring since no team can win or lose by half a point.